-- 8.500.93.A To be eligible for the HCBS-SLS waiver an individual shall meet the target population criteria as follows: - 1.
-Be determined to have an intellectual or developmental disability - 2.
+- 8.500.93.A To be eligible for the HCBS-SLS Waiver an individual shall meet the target population criteria as follows: - 1.
+Be determined to have a developmental disability - 2.
 Be eighteen (18) years of age or older, - 3.
 Does not require twenty-four (24) hour supervision on a continuous basis which is reimbursed as a HCBS-SLS service, - 4.
-Is served safely in the community with the type or amount of HCBS-SLS waiver services available and within the federally approved capacity and cost containment limits of the waiver, - 5.
-Meet ICF-IID level of care as determined by the LOC Screen. - 6.
-Meet the Medicaid financial determination for LTC eligibility as specified at Section 8.100; and, - 7.
+Is served safely in the community with the type or amount of HCBS-SLS waiver services available and within the federally approved capacity and cost containment limits of the waiver. - 5.
+Meet ICF-MR level of care as determined by the Functional Needs Assessment - 6.
+Meet the Medicaid financial determination for LTC eligibility as specified at 10 CCR 2505-10, Section 8.100 et seq.; and, - 7.
 Reside in an eligible HCBS-SLS setting.
-SLS settings are the Client's residence, which is defined as the following: - a.
-A living arrangement, which the Client owns, rents or leases in own name, - b.
-The home where the Client lives with the Client's family or legal guardian, or - c.
+SLS settings are the client's residence, which is defined as the following: - a.
+A living arrangement, which the client owns, rents or leases in own name, - b.
+The home where the client lives with the client's family or legal guardian, or - c.
 A living arrangement of no more than three (3) persons receiving HCBS-SLS residing in one household, unless they are all members of the same family. - 8.
-The Client shall maintain eligibility by continuing to meet the HCBS-SLS eligibility requirements and the following: - a.
+The client shall maintain eligibility by continuing to meet the HCBS-SLS eligibility requirements and the following: - a.
 Receives at least one (1) HCB-SLS waiver service each calendar month, - b.
 Is not simultaneously enrolled in any other HCBS waiver, and - c.
-Is not residing in a hospital, nursing facility, ICF-IID, correctional facility or other institution. - 9.
-When the HCBS-SLS waiver reaches capacity for enrollment, a Client determined eligible for a waiver shall be placed on a wait list in accordance with these rules at Section 8.500.96.
+Is not residing in a hospital, nursing facility, ICF-MR, correctional facility or other institution. - 9.
+When the HCBS-SLS waiver reaches capacity for enrollment, a client determined eligible for a waiver shall be placed on a wait list in accordance with these rules.10 CCR 2505-10, Section 8.500.96 et seq.